🧠 Brainy API Reference

 FindParams:

-query?:string- Text for semantic + hybrid search (searchesdatavia HNSW + text index)type?:NounType | NounType[]- Filter by entity type(s).
-Alias forwhere.noun.where?:object- Metadata filters.
+query?:string- Text for semantic + hybrid search (searchesdatavia the vector index + text index)type?:NounType | NounType[]- Filter by entity type(s).
+Alias forwhere.noun.subtype?:string | string[]- Filter by sub-classification (top-level standard field, fast path).
+Single string for equality, array for set membership.where?:object- Metadata filters.
 See Query Operators for all operators.connected?:object- Graph traversal optionsto?:string- Target entity IDfrom?:string- Source entity IDvia?:VerbType | VerbType[]- Relationship type(s) to traversetype?:VerbType | VerbType[]- Alias forviadepth?:number- Traversal depth (default: 1)direction?:'in' | 'out' | 'both'- Traversal direction (default: 'both')limit?:number- Max results (default: 10)offset?:number- Skip resultsorderBy?:string- Field to sort by (e.g., 'createdAt', 'metadata.priority')order?:'asc' | 'desc'- Sort direction (default: 'asc')searchMode?:'auto' | 'text' | 'semantic' | 'hybrid'- Search strategy:'auto'(default): Zero-config hybrid combining text + semantic search'text': Pure keyword/text matching'semantic'/'vector': Pure vector similarity'hybrid': Explicit hybrid modehybridAlpha?:number- Balance between text (0.0) and semantic (1.0) search.
 Auto-detected by query length if not specified.excludeVFS?:boolean- Exclude VFS entities from results (default: false)

 Returns: Promise<Result[]> - Matching entities with scores